BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/the_black_gate_opens.md

 ## ADDITIONAL RULES

 - A Black Gate Opens force must include a Mordor Troll Chieftain.
-This Mordor Troll Chieftain is counted as being a Hero of Valour and must be the force’s leader.
+This Mordor Troll Chieftain is counted as being a Hero of Valour and must be the force's leader.
 Additional Mordor Troll Chieftains remain as normal.

 ## SPECIAL RULES